19 Things To Check Before You Buy A Property In KeralaPosted on July 23, 2019

 Builders advertise the property as a super built-up area.
 This comprises common areas as the lobby, staircases, and so on.
 The core area of the flat can be thirty percent lesser than the area mentioned.
-For an example, a two-BHK 1,200 square feet apartment could be just 900-950 square feet.
+For an example, buy property in Kerala; a two-BHK 1,200 square feet apartment could be just 900-950 square feet.
 It is always advised to go for the core area, defined as the area enclosed by walls.
 If you are going to buy a residential property, it is suggested to first explore your need.
 You should verify the land amount that will be required to build your home.
 Soil quality and Topography are also the other major factors.

 9. Buy or Rent

 People go to buy property in Kerala assuming their rent can be used to pay EMIs.
 It’s completely wrong approach, one should not leverage much assuming that rental savings can be paid as EMI.
 The rental gain on residential apartments is generally very low.